shariq1989/cookbook/content/recipe/salsa_cilantro_avocado.md

 ### ABOUT THE SIDE

+Skip going to the store and make your own chunky salsa at home.
+This homemade salsa is packed full of your favorites like tomatoes, onion, garlic, jalapenos, and cilantro.
+I hope you enjoy this fresh salsa recipe our family loves.

 #### What main ingredients do I need for this meal?

 * Roma Tomatoes: Romas work well for making salsa; they hold up well and have fewer seeds than other types of tomatoes; this makes the salsa less watery, which is what we're going for with this salsa.

 * Avocado: Avocado takes this salsa to the next level.

-* Cilantro: This highly debated herb flavors the side.
+* Cilantro: This highly debated herb flavors the side, but leave it out if it's not your thing.

 * Jalapenos: When making this salsa for large groups of people, jalapenos are my pepper of choice since they're not a spicy as others.
 If you love jalapenos but crave more spice, leave more of the seeds and membrane intact when chopping them.
 I change it up once in a while and use serrano chili to add a bite.